-- (1) Meter socket furnished and installed by the Member in a plumb position at a location to be designated by Hancock-Wood at 5'-0" above final grade to center of meter. - Center bottom and back of meter base knock-outs shall not be - Slip joint with a minimum of 6" travel supplied by Member. - Line conduit 3" minimum provided by member. - Member's grounding electrode conductor, refer to service installation guidline grounding section. - Conduit to be furnished, securely installed and maintained by Member.
-Conduit straps as required by conduit size. - Conductors in conduit to be furnished, installed and maintained by the Member.
+- Meter socket furnished and installed by the Member in a plumb position at a location to be designated by Hancock-Wood at 5'-0" above final grade to center of meter. - (2) Center bottom and back of meter base knock-outs shall not be used. - (3) Slip joint with a minimum of 6" travel supplied by Member. - (4) Line conduit 3" minimum provided by member. - (5) Member's grounding electrode conductor, refer to service installation guidline grounding section. - (6) Conduit to be furnished, securely installed and maintained by Member.
+Conduit straps as required by conduit size. - 7 Conductors in conduit to be furnished, installed and maintained by the Member.
 Minimum conductor size to be according to the National Electric Code (NEC). - (8) Member to provide 3" minimum diameter (Sch.
 40 or better) conduit system.
 Galvanized rigid steel conduit or rigid non-metallic conduit (PVC) listed for this use (Sch.
-80 or better) for use under driveways, walkways and patios.
-Schedule 80 or SDR 13.5 HDPE required for bore pipe. - Bottom of trench must be level and free of loose or projecting stones and debris.
-Backfill shall be sand or screened earth for the first 6" above cable. - final grade prior to trenching.
+80 or better) for use under driveways, walkways and patios. - (9) Bottom of trench must be level and free of loose or projecting stones and debris.
+Backfill shall be sand or screened earth for the first 6" above cable.

-- (12) Underground service conductors to be furnished, installed and maintained by HWE under the conditions of the existing line - 90 degree 36" radius conduit sweep required at 36" min. trench depth. - Depth must be maintained to final grade. - If concrete is to be poured around conduit Member shall use sleeve to provide clearance between conduit and concrete.
-Sleeve to be 1 1/4" larger than conduit O.D. - 8'-0" (min.) ground electrodes furnished and installed by Member. - (17) Fused / Breaker disconnect switch (weatherproof or covered) provided and installed on bang board by Member. - Commercial Bang-board provided and installed by Member.
+- (12) Underground service conductors to be furnished, installed and maintained by HWE under the conditions of the existing line extension policy. - (13) 90 degree 36" radius conduit sweep required at 36" min. trench depth. - (14) Depth must be maintained to final grade. - (15) If concrete is to be poured around conduit Member shall use sleeve to provide clearance between conduit and concrete.
+Sleeve to be 1 1/4" larger than conduit O.D. - (16) 8'-0" (min.) ground electrodes furnished and installed by Member. - (17) Fused / Breaker disconnect switch (weatherproof or covered) provided and installed on bang board by Member. - (18) Commercial Bang-board provided and installed by Member.